Lacey-Shivers/Data115-Personal-dataset/README.md

  1) What is the average number of women who get diabetes in comparison to the different races of population?
 During the last 5 years.
  2) In 2019, did the average number increase or decrease for women and different races for people who got diabetes.

-Data Process: Using the most recently uploaded data to the github repository,
+Data Process: Using the most recently uploaded data to the github repository, I processed the gathered data by